Linear Algebra in ML

 return activation(Z)

-The training process itself relies heavily on linear algebra.
-When we perform gradient descent, we’re computing partial derivatives with respect to matrices:
+Even the training process relies on linear algebra.
+Gradient descent computes partial derivatives with respect to matrices:

 $$W_{t+1} = W_t - \alpha \frac{\partial L}{\partial W_t}$$

-where $L$ is our loss function and $\alpha$ is the learning rate.
+where $L$ is the loss function and $\alpha$ is the learning rate.

-Linear algebra enables sophisticated techniques like Singular Value Decomposition (SVD), which is crucial for recommendation systems and matrix factorization.
-The SVD of a matrix $A$ is given by:
+More advanced techniques like Singular Value Decomposition are crucial for things like recommendation systems.
+SVD factorizes a matrix $A$ as:

 $$A = U\Sigma V^T$$

-where $U$ and $V$ are orthogonal matrices, and $\Sigma$ is a diagonal matrix containing singular values.
+where $U$ and $V$ are orthogonal matrices, and $\Sigma$ contains the singular values.

 1